nmb10/ambryfdw/README.md

+# DEPRECATED: Merged into [ambry_sources](https://github.com/CivicKnowledge/ambry_sources) .
+Also it is broken because format of the packed partition files changed.
 # Ambry partition msgpack files Foreign Data Wrapper (multicorn)

 This FDW can be used to access data stored in the ambry partitions packed with msgpack.
 Each column defined